Diana Thorneycroft: Exhibitions

 Thorneycroft has exhibited her work across Canada, the United States and Europe, as well as in Moscow, Tokyo and Sydney.
 In 2022, she showed the mixed media installation Herd, which involved a 40-foot ramp and over 150 toy horses, half of which had been altered.
 She presented images from past and current work, and focused on her use of surrogates to address the human condition in an artist's talk about the show.

-Selected Artworks
+Selected artworks

 Canadians and Americans (best friends forever … it's complicated)

 A series of digital photographs, Canadians and Americans (best friends forever … it's complicated) looks at iconic moments and figures in American and Canadian history to explore the unbalanced relationship and power dynamic between the two neighbouring countries.
-The collection was exhibited at the Michael Gibson Gallery in London, Ontario in October of 2013.
+The collection was exhibited at the Michael Gibson Gallery in London, Ontario in October 2013.

 A People's History

 Looking at the horrific history of crimes and atrocities perpetrated against vulnerable people in Canada, A People's History is a series of photographs based on dioramas created by the artist.